ruizTechServices/24hour-ai/docs/24hour-ai-prd.md

 - **Scope:** Lock features to this PRD

 ## 10. Build Checklist
-- [x] Clone the repository and install dependencies
-- [x] Add and initialize the PocketFlow submodule
 - [x] Configure environment variables (`.env`) and Node version (`.nvmrc`)
-- [x] Commit Windsurf rules to version control
 - [ ] Scaffold `chatFlow.ts` using Windsurf Agent
 - [ ] Implement the `/api/chat` endpoint and ChatUI component
 - [ ] Write Jest unit tests for `chatFlow` and ChatUI